HCL-Cloud-Native-Labs/SRE-Boilerplate/Prometheus-Install/Prometheus-on-K3s.md

 **Flow for Demo :**

--What is Kubernetes primitive objects ( Pods ,Services, deployments etc.)
+1. What is Kubernetes primitive objects ( Pods ,Services, deployments etc.)
--What is Helm
+2. What is Helm
--What is Operator Pattern
+3. What is Operator Pattern
--Helm Overview and Install
+4. Helm Overview and Install
--Lens Overview and Install
+5. Lens Overview and Install
--Prometheus Grafana Install using Kube-Operator -Grafana Overview
+6. Prometheus Grafana Install using Kube-Operator
+7. Grafana Overview
--Check datasources , how to add them
+8. Check datasources , how to add them
--Check Dashboards , how to create a new one/import a new one (Kubernetes API Server , SLO details etc)
+9. Check Dashboards , how to create a new one/import a new one (Kubernetes API Server , SLO details etc)

--Login to Prometheus
+10. Login to Prometheus
-	-Look at Targets
+	- Look at Targets
-	-Looks at AlertManager Rules
+	- Looks at AlertManager Rules
-	-Configuration view
+	- Configuration view

--Explain Node_exporters , Service Monitors, Pod Monitors -Prometheus Metric Types
+11. Explain Node_exporters , Service Monitors, Pod Monitors
-		-Counter
-		-Gauge
-		-Histogram
-		-Summary
+12. Prometheus Metric Types
+		- Counter
+		- Gauge
+		- Histogram
+		- Summary
--Sample instrumentation using Python  and show how the endpoint will expose the metrics -Loki & Promtail installation & configuration
+13. Sample instrumentation using Python  and show how the endpoint will expose the metrics
+14. Loki & Promtail installation & configuration
--Explore metrics and Logs from Grafana
+15. Explore metrics and Logs from Grafana
+16. Show sample configuration from Vendor based/PasS tools - to add a cluster
+	- Dynatrace
+	- AppDynamics